3 firefighters hurt as fire burns century-old buildings in Salt Lake City's nightlife hub

 One of the injured firefighters had a broken ankle; another was suffering from smoke inhalation, dehydration and nausea; and the third was injured by falling debris and was trapped briefly against a chain link fence, Lieb said.
 All were doing OK Tuesday morning.
 There were about 78 firefighters on the scene, he said.

-Officials estimate about $5 million in losses through the five affected buildings and associated damage, Lieb said.
+Officials estimate about $5 million in losses through the five affected buildings, Lieb said.
 The investigation of the fire could take weeks.

 Jason Andersen, the chef de cuisine at Whiskey Street Cocktails & Dining, had just left for the night when his sous-chef called in a panic, saying the block was ablaze and everyone was evacuating.
 Andersen rushed back.
 He couldn’t get close, but the sous-chef described to him in real time how the fire quickly became an inferno, blasting through windows and shooting smoke and debris into the air.